strikedamic/betterping/README.md

 # betterping

-A robust, colorized ping monitor for Windows with logging, statistics, and pause/resume support.
+A robust, colorized single-line ping monitor for Windows with logging, statistics, and pause/resume support.

 ## Features
 - Pings a target host at a configurable interval